 In the first method, there must be an extreme limitation in at least one of the following areas, or a “marked” limitation in at least two of the following areas:

 Note that Social Security defines “marked” as less than extreme, but worse than moderate.
 Marked and extreme are matters of professional judgment to be made by a Social Security psychiatrist or psychologist reviewing the medical evidence.

 In the second method, the neurocognitive disorder must be medically documented as serious and persistent over a period of at least two years.
-The applicant must be receiving medical treatment, mental health therapy, psychosocial support, or be living in a highly structured setting that diminishes the symptoms and signs of the mental disorder and the person has minimal capacity to adapt to changes in their environment or to demands that are not already part of their daily life.
+The applicant must be receiving medical treatment, mental health therapy, psychosocial support, or be living in a highly structured setting that diminishes the symptoms and signs of the mental disorder.
+The person has minimal capacity to adapt to changes in their environment or to handle demands that are not already part of their daily life.

-If a disability applicant’s neurocognitive disorder is not severe enough to satisfy the listing, Social Security will consider the applicant’s mental limitations in combination with any vocational factors (age, education, work experience) that can affect the ability of the person to do their prior job or any other job that is available in reasonable numbers.
+If an adult's neurocognitive disorder is not severe enough to satisfy the listing, Social Security will consider the individual's mental limitations in combination with any vocational factors (age, education, work experience) that can affect the ability of the person to do their prior job or any other job that is available in reasonable numbers.

 At this step of the disability determination process, doctors working for Social Security evaluate the applicant’s mental impairments and note limitations on a document known as a mental residual functional capacity form (RFC).
 Disability examiners or specialists known as vocational analysts then evaluate the non-medical parts of the application, in combination with the mental RFC.
 If Social Security cannot find a job that a person with a neurocognitive impairment can do, disability benefits can still be allowed even though the impairment is not severe enough to satisfy the listing.
 Getting approved this way is called a medical-vocational allowance; the more severe the mental limitations, the more likely the person will qualify.
 Many claims are allowed on a medical-vocational basis.